Skip to main content

 • Dig up the floor, lay the insulation and put down new concrete.
 You have to insulate under a replacement concrete floor to follow building regulations.

 • Lay insulation boards on top of the existing concrete, which will raise the height of your floor.
-You may need to adjust doors and sockets to accommodate the new floor height.
+You also need to adjust doors and sockets to accommodate the new floor height.

 Already renovating a room?
 Think about wall insulation